eclipse-che/che-operator/README.md

 ### Edit checluster CR using command line interface(terminal)

-Any kubernetes object you can modify using UI(for example openshift console).
+Any Kubernetes object you can modify using the UI(for example Openshift console).
 But also you can do the same using terminal.
 You can edit checluster CR object using command line editor: